BlueBomber621/CookieRecipeApp/README.md

 This app will provide useful tools regarding the managing of recipes.

 1. Viewing of all recipes.
 2. Searching recipes by title/keywords, category, or other preference options provided.
-(In Update)
 3. Viewing extended details of a single recipe.
 4. Favoriting recipes, searching for favorited recipes.
-(In Update)
+5. Rating recipes and viewing rating averages of recipes.
-5. Login functionality.
+6. Login functionality.
-6. Using administrative tools provided to manage and validate recipes.
+7. Using administrative tools provided to manage and validate recipes.
-7. Adding, editing, and deleting recipes.
+8. Adding, editing, and deleting recipes.

 ## 🧰 Prerequisites